Currently, eAutomate does not have a report or eView to show inventory turns.

 a) Some dealerships post their mfg rebates/credits directly to their GL COGS for the appropriate rebate (parts, equipment, etc) so that their GP is accurately impacted (while others post those rebates/credits to a revenue account, and still others post those $$ into a standalone GL account.

-b) The technical challenge of trying to accurately associate a one-to-one Inventory Asset GL to a particular COGS account become apparent when we ran some tests and found many instances on items where both a sales and service code was applied, that the Sales Code GL accounts (REV / COGS) did not align with the Service Code GL accounts.
-This resulted in the COGS going into different GL Accounts on a sales order than they might for a the same item used on a service call.
+b) The technical challenge of trying to accurately associate a one-to-one Inventory Asset GL to a particular COGS account become apparent when we ran some tests and found many instances on items where both a sales and service code was applied (Use ID759 to catch these), that the Sales Code GL accounts (REV / COGS) did not align with the Service Code GL accounts.
+This resulted in the COGS going into different GL Accounts on a sales order than they might for the same item used on a service call.
 And in some cases, from a P&L perspective that might be by design.

 An example of how the Ratio is calculated is best told in a story problem :

 Mike has a dealership and his cost of goods sold for the last 12 months running was $1,000,000.
 Mike’s inventory value at the start of that 12 month period was $3,000,000 and the ending value was $4,000,000.
 Mike’s turnover ratio is: